egrivel/photo-archive/documentation/setup.md

  - Perl
  - Perl module DBI: database interface
  - Perl module Image::ExifTool to extract EXIF info from the photos
+ - ffmpeg to processs video (make sure MP4 codecs are there)

 ## Create the Database